Do you know who to ring in an emergency? What about Visas? How much do I tip? Get the lowdown before you book

 - Beware of wearing headphones – they reduce awareness of your surroundings.

-- In Paris, cars drive on the right.
+- In Rome, cars drive on the right.
 To ensure you cross roads safely, only use designated crossings, only cross when the green light is showing.

 Staying safe in bars and restaurants

-- Make sure you keep your property out of sight and safely under the table.
+- Make sure you keep your property is out of sight and safely under the table.